Skip to main content

 ItemSub-itemValue

-VPC IP CIDR Block10.1.0.0/16
+VPC IP CIDR block10.1.0.0/16

-Availability ZoneNumber of AZs1
+Availability zoneNumber of zones1

 First AZkr-central-2-a

-Subnet ConfigurationNumber of public subnets per AZ1
+Subnet settingsPublic subnets per AZ1

-Number of private subnets per AZ0
+Private subnets per AZ0

 caution